The end of October marks the end of my ninth month blogging. And… I officially made the transition to self-employment at the beginning of the month!

 At a day job, you have your coworkers to bounce ideas off of.

 What about now?
-Luckily, in addition to throwing ideas at Mike, I also had my lifelong best friend and a support network of fellow bloggers to bounce ideas off of.
+Luckily, I have a support network of fellow bloggers to bounce ideas off of.

 Oh my gosh, so vital.At your day job, you have coworkers to bounce ideas off of.
 For your blog, you have other bloggers!
 Click To Tweet